 Lastly, it’s important not to ignore your back pain because it’s possible that it’s more than a mere muscle strain.
 Back pain could be caused by problems that require the attention of a spine surgeon, such as a compression fracture, cervical radiculopathy, or spondylolisthesis.

-Don’t delay getting a second opinion for your spine problems.
+Don’t delay getting a second opinion on your spine problems.
 Las Vegas area residents can visit Spine Institute of Nevada featuring Dr. Perry for an accurate diagnosis and personalized treatment recommendations.
-Call (702) 239-3787 or visit us online to learn more about our nonsurgical treatment options and minimally invasive surgeries.
+Call (702) 979-4763 or visit us online to learn more about our non-surgical treatment options and minimally invasive surgeries.